-On March 29, 2017, the Company entered into an unsecured credit agreement (the "2017 Credit Agreement") that provided for revolving loans of up to \$50 million and was set to mature on March 29, 2022.
-On March 31, 2021, the Company entered into an amended and restated credit agreement (the "Amended and Restated Credit Agreement") that amended and restated the 2017 Credit Agreement.
-The Amended and Restated Credit Agreement increased the aggregate commitments by all the lenders to \$75 million from \$50 million under the 2017 Credit Agreement and extended the maturity date of the loan that was the subject of the 2017 Credit Agreement to March 31, 2026.
-On November 18, 2022, the Company entered into the First Amendment to Amended and Restated Credit Agreement (the "First Amendment").
+On March 31, 2021, the Company entered into an unsecured \$75 million five-year revolving credit facility.
+On November 18, 2022, the Company entered into the First Amendment to this credit facility.
 The First Amendment extended the maturity date of the loan to November 16, 2026 from March 31, 2026 with possible further extension if certain conditions are met, increased the aggregate commitments by all the lenders to \$200 million from \$75 million, and replaced the LIBOR with the term SOFR.
+On November 30, 2023, the Company entered into the Second Amendment to this credit facility, which further increased the aggregate commitments by all the lenders to \$250 million from \$200 million.
 The interest rates on borrowings under the credit facility are based on the Company's debt to total capital ratio and range from Term SOFR plus 112.5 basis points when the ratio is under 20% to Term SOFR plus 150.0 basis points when the ratio is greater than or equal to 30%.
 Commitment fees for the undrawn portions of the credit facility range from 12.5 basis points when the ratio is under 20% to 22.5 basis points when the ratio is greater than or equal to 30%.
 The debt to total capital ratio is expressed as a percentage of (a) consolidated debt to (b) consolidated shareholders' equity plus consolidated debt.
-The Company's debt to total capital ratio was 20.8% at December 31, 2022, resulting in a 15.0 basis point commitment fee on the \$175 million undrawn portion of the credit facility.
-As of February 14, 2023, a total of \$25 million was drawn down under this facility on a three-month revolving basis at an annual interest rate of approximately 5.68%.
+The Company's debt to total capital ratio was 27.1% at December 31, 2023, resulting in a 17.5 basis point commitment fee on any undrawn portion of the credit facility.
+As of February 13, 2024, a total of \$200 million was drawn under this facility on a three-month revolving basis at an annual interest rate of approximately 6.84%, with \$50 million available to be drawn.
+The Company contributed \$150 million of the total amount drawn to the surplus of its consolidated insurance subsidiaries, and used the remainder for general corporate purposes.